 How do I apply?

 Applications are made via an online system, by clicking through the pink button on our homepage.
 Please ensure that you have read the information provided about the application process and use the sample application form before completing your application as you are not able to save this part way through completion.

 How do I submit a successful application?

-When invited to an Assessment Centre you will be given a briefing paper which will provide you with details on how to prepare.
+If invited to an Assessment you will be given a briefing paper which will provide you with details on how to prepare.
 However if you would like more details read 10 Practical Ways To Improve Your Assessment Skills

 Do you have more questions?

 If you are in doubt about any aspect that has not been covered in these Maths scholars FAQS please submit a question.
 If you are unsure about any of the answers on this page please contact us using the Contact Us form.